M2000h/My-Projects/Console Snake/README.md

 # Console Snake

-This is simple Snake-Game on Console
+This is simple Snake-Game in Console

 ## Installing